Shantae and the Pirate's Curse: Development

 The game was first announced in the November 2012 edition of Nintendo Power.
 On May 29, 2014, WayForward Technologies announced that more info about the game would be revealed at E3 2014.
 Just prior to Nintendo's own E3 2014 presentation, WayForward revealed to Nintendo Life that an HD variant of Shantae and the Pirate's Curse was coming to Wii U.

 Limited Run Games printed 6,000 physical copies of the PlayStation 4 version, which were released on their website on October 28, 2016.
 They also released physical copies on Nintendo Switch on December 7, 2018, including a Collector's Edition.

 A Google Stadia port was announced on May 14, 2021, and was scheduled to be released that summer, but was postponed to an unknown date, and was eventually cancelled due to the service's closure on January 18, 2023.

 The game was released for Amazon Luna on October 20, 2022.
-A PlayStation 5 port was announced in June 14, 2021 and later released on September 27, 2022.
+A PlayStation 5 port was announced on June 14, 2021, and later released on September 27, 2022.